SEO at UMass Amherst

 As a UMA student you will be given a SPIRE account which allows you to access your grades at the end of the semester.
 Once you have filled out a transfer of credit form to transfer in courses taken at UML, these will also appear on your SPIRE account.

-Graduate courses are graded A, A-, B+, B, B-,C+,C or F. You must maintain a GPA of 3.0 in order to graduate.
+Graduate courses are graded A, A-, B+, B, B-,C+,C or F. The minimum allowable grade is a C. You must maintain a GPA of 3.0 in order to graduate.

 To get a sense of what the platform looks like, see http://www.umassonline.net/CourseDemo.cfm.